35percent/11tystarter/src/posts/southwarks-new-developments-that-fail-to-deliver-social-rent.md

 [Eden House](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?keyVal=ZZZV1FKBWR595&activeTab=summary) is a workspace/residential development with 84 homes, on Ilderton Rd, in the Old Kent Rd Opportunity Area.
 It was approved in 2018 with 16 social rented units; [Optivo](https://www.optivo.org.uk/) provides this, but is charging £216.92, including a £9.86 service charge, against a rent cap of £115.73 for a one-bed flat and £281.54pw, including a £12.35 service charge, against a rent cap of £164.87, for a two-bed flat.

-Shirley Chisholm Court The total rent for a one-bed in Shirley Chisholm Court is £184.03, including £15.69 service charge, against a rent cap of £155.73.
+[Shirley Chisholm Court](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?keyVal=ZZZV0SKBWR962&activeTab=summary) is a residential development of 86 homes, also on Ilderton Rd, approved with 19 social rented units.
+Here Optivo is charging a total of £184.03, including £15.69 service charge, against a rent cap of £155.73 for a one-bed flat.
+For a two bed the total rent is £197.80 (including a £19.57 service charge) against a rent cap of £164.87.

 In Dockley Apartments the rents for one and two bed flats are at the rent cap limit of £155.73 and £164.87, but with large service charges added the total rents payable are £189.03 (rent cap £155.73) and £210.73 (rent cap £164.87) respectively.

 TABLE - OPTIVO